-Create New VPN User
+Create New VP User

 Username:

 Password:

 VPN Server: Please Select v

-Mode: Olient (i)
+Mode: Client (i)

 Network Extension Mode (i)

-Maximum Connections: 3 (1-100)
+Maximum Connect ons: 3 (1-100)

-Create Cancel]
+Create Cancel

-sername used for the VPN tunnel.
-The client use the username for the sfore accessing the network.
+llaarnama Enter the username used for the VPN tunnel.
+The client use the username for the

 Username validation before accessing the network.

 Password Enter the password of user.
 The client uses the password for the validation before accessing the network.

 VPN Server Select the VPN policy with the type of VPN Server-L2TP/PPTP that the VPN user is applied to.

+r assword accessing the network.
+VPN Server Select the VPN policy with the type of VPN Server-L2TP/PPTP that the VPN user is applied to.
 Mode Specify the connection mode for the VPN users.
 Client: This mode allows the client to request for an IP address and the server supplies the IP addresses from the VPN IP Pool.
 With this mode selected, set maximum number of concurrent VPN connections with the same account in Maximum Connections.
 Network Extension Mode: This mode allows only clients from the configured subnet to connect to the server and obtain VPN services.
 With this mode selected, specify the subnet in Remote Subnets.
 Maximum Connections With Client mode selected, set maximum number of concurrent VPN connections with the same account.
 Remote Subnets With Network Extension Mode selected, only clients from the configured subnet are allowed to connect to the server and obtain VPN services.
-Click \bigoplus Add Subnet to specify the subnet.
+Click $\oplus$ Add Subnet to specify the subnet.